tedbrandston/Recipes/README.md

 Recipes
 =======

-Recipes for gluten free (delicious) foodstuffs made by my wife, Catherine.
+Originally for recipes for gluten free (delicious) foodstuffs made by Dave and Catherine Sayles.
+Kat and I will be adding our own recipes, some of which may be gluten-y.

 All recipes are in markdown format.
 Feel free to modify these recipes and submit a pull request!